Micron’s latest NVMe solid-state drive, the Crucial P5 Plus, first announced on August 3, 2021, is a formidable rival to the Samsung 980 PRO.

 Conclusion

-The Micron Crucial P5 Plus is an excellent NVMe SSD and a clearly better choice than the Samsung 980 PRO, mostly thanks to its significantly more affordable pricing.
+The Micron Crucial P5 Plus is an excellent NVMe SSD and a better choice than many of its peers, including the rival Samsung 980 PRO, thanks to its significantly more affordable pricing.

 Hello Dong,